mdlincoln/mdlincoln.github.io/_posts/2016-07-26-live-peer-review-mapping-architecture-in-germany.md

 ![](/assets/images-display/dispersion_berlin-1.png)

-Here we see the globe reprojected from Berlin, where distances close to the city have been dramatically streched a-la Steinberg, and those far from the city minimized.
+Here we see the globe reprojected from Berlin, where distances close to the city have been dramatically stretched a-la Steinberg, and those far from the city minimized.
 In this projection of space, year-by-year swings in the spatial coverage of new construction appear much larger.
-Most notably, from this perspective, the spatial coverage of construction described in the 1924 volume of the journal appears to have dramatically incrased, rather than decreased, as it had done in the previous calcuation of great-circle distances instead.
+Most notably, from this perspective, the spatial coverage of construction described in the 1924 volume of the journal appears to have dramatically increased, rather than decreased, as it had done in the previous calculation of great-circle distances instead.

 By effectively weighting changes *close to Berlin* more heavily than those farther away, we end up with a very different picture of changing spatial coverage of German construction in this period.
 This speculative approach could *evoke*[^evoke] the experience of a German reader who might feel the distances between familiar Berlin and Munich more acutely than the distances between foreign New York and Miami.